Sternal exploration or closure

-If your health care team thinks you may have an infection in your chest incision, they may:
+If your provider thinks you may have an infection in your chest incision, they may:

 You will likely spend at least a few days in the hospital.
-After that, you will either:
+After that, you will either go:

-At either place, you will receive antibiotics for 4 to 6 weeks in your veins (IV).
+At either place, you may receive antibiotics for several weeks in your veins (IV) or by mouth.